 The genome of P. falciparum was sequenced in 2002, but the actual functions of many of the organism's genes have remained elusive.
-One of the primary methods for discovering gene function is to copy a specific gene, insert it into a that is easy to grow, often the yeast Saccharomyces cerevisiae, then draw on the incredible knowledge base about yeast and its abundant genetic variants to discover how that inserted gene changes the organism's biology.
+One of the primary methods for discovering gene function is to copy a specific gene, insert it into a model organism that is easy to grow, often the yeast Saccharomyces cerevisiae, then draw on the incredible knowledge base about yeast and its abundant genetic variants to discover how that inserted gene changes the organism's biology.

 DNA is composed of building blocks with the shorthand designations A,T,C and G. The genome of P. falciparum is odd because it is particularly rich in A's and T's.
 Because of this A-T-rich nature, P. falciparum genes generally do not function when they are inserted into other organisms.
 As a result, scientists have been largely stymied when trying to understand the functions of P. falciparum's genes.